Amistad N.R.A. Visitor Information Center will be closed for Thanksgiving Nov. 28, 2013, Christmas Dec. 25, 2013 and New Years January 1, 2014.

 Click here for more information.

 Amistad's exceptionally clear water makes it an excellent place for SCUBA diving.
 A dive cove is located at Diablo East.
 Pick up a Scuba Diving Brochure at the visitor center.
 Use your dive flag, know your safe limits and never dive alone.
 Don't try SCUBA diving without training.
+For more information please read our SCUBA Diving Brochure.

 Visit the Bookstore